 Everybody agrees that automation is key to mainframe modernization regardless of the selected transformation approach, particularly in replatforming or refactoring projects.
 Not everybody, however, has the vision to automate the journey all the way.

 With the right strategy, tools, and methodology, complex migration processes can be almost entirely automated, guaranteeing efficient, error-free work, reduce the turnaround time for workflows, and eliminate potential errors or delays.
 The automation of complex migration process not only translates into essential cost reductions and shorter project duration, but it also gives IT teams confidence and control over the transformation project.

-At Astadia, we use the Migration Factory, a collection of tools, processes, and technologies, to accelerate and standardize migration projects helping our clients accomplish their goals much faster by reducing the duration of a typical migration project by as much as 90%.
+At Astadia, we use the Migration FastTrack Factory, a software platform featuring a collection of tools, processes, and technologies, to accelerate and standardize migration projects helping our clients accomplish their goals much faster by reducing the duration of a typical migration project by as much as 90%.

 The first level of automation is transformation.
 Transformation of data and code needs to be automated, no doubt about it.
 There is less agreement on the degree of automation, especially of the code.
 For instance, one school of thought promotes manual and semi-automated interventions when coming off the mainframe and moving to the Cloud, as a result of this leaving the principle of iso-functional transformations.

 The idea of iso-functional transformations, aka like-for-like, on the other hand promotes 100% automated code transformation, postponing other changes until the application has landed in the cloud, and the latest skills and tools are available to undertake this endeavor.
 Additional benefits are that one does not mix two different objectives and increases risk, and that testing can be automated.

 At Astadia, we believe that considerably sized projects deserve and benefit from 100% automation during transformations, leading to shorter project times and much higher success rates.